pycom/pycom-documentation/content/advance/frozen.md

     >>> Block()
     My Frozen codeblock
     ```
-This works similar to `import machine` and the other built in modules.
+This works similar to `import machine` and the other built-in modules.
 This concludes the section about Frozen code.
 You should now be able to include Frozen python code inside the firmware.